UoB-COMSM0166/2026-group-18/README.md

 - [Coding Train P5.js](https://thecodingtrain.com/tracks/code-programming-with-p5-js) course - go here for enthusiastic video tutorials from Dan Shiffman (recommended!)

 ## Project Management

-- We use Kanban board (GitHub Projects) a visual workflow system that limits work-in-progress to help teams deliver work continuously and transparently : see the **Projects** tab in this repository.
+We use Kanban board (GitHub Projects) a visual workflow system that limits work-in-progress to help teams deliver work continuously and transparently : see the **Projects** tab in this repository.

-### Week 1 Deliverables
+**Week 1 Deliverables**
 - Team process (workflow, DoD, WIP): see [docs/process.md](docs/process.md).
 - Game inspiration list: see [docs/inspiration.md](docs/inspiration.md).

-### Week 2 Deliverables
+**Week 2 Deliverables**
 - Drawing app (p5.js paint): [click to run](https://uob-comsm0166.github.io/2026-group-18/).
 - Two candidate ideas: see [docs/ideas.md](docs/ideas.md).

-### Week 3 Videos about two ideas.
+**Week 3 Videos about two ideas**
 - Watch Week 3 videos here:
   👉 [docs/video_links.md](docs/video_links.md)

-### Week 4 Requirements
+- The reason we choose this game final: [docs/final-idea.md](docs/final-idea.md)

+**Plan Update**
+After evaluating our initial reference game build, we found it is not suitable as a modification base: the exported version relies on hashed assets, tightly coupled scene logic, and non-modular effects, which makes controlled extension and refactoring impractical.
+To stay aligned with the course objective (modifying an existing game), we will instead select a similar game that is originally developed in p5.js.
+We will use that project as the base and continue adding new and interesting gameplay mechanics on top of it.

+**Week 4 Requirements**
 stakeholders :
 	player(new, challenger)
 	group members(Provide requirements ,design ,code)